fapapa/fapapa.github.io/resume.md

 **Stack**: Node, Express, API's (IPify, IPVigilante, OpenNotify)

-This Lighthouse Labs project chains together three API's to automagically display the next flyover dates and times of the _International Space Station_ over the user's airspace.
-It was a great way to explore promises (and the async nature of Javascript) without using async/await.
+This Lighthouse Labs project chains together three API's to *automagically*™ display the next flyover dates and times of the _International Space Station_ over the user's airspace.
+It was a great way to explore promises (and the async nature of JavaScript) without using async/await.

 ### [TinyApp](https://github.com/fapapa/tinyApp), September 2019

-**Stack**: HTML, CSS, Javascript, Node, Express, EJS
+**Stack**: HTML, CSS, JavaScript, Node, Express, EJS

 TinyApp is a clone of a URL shortening service, built as part of the Lighthouse Labs Web Development course.
 I added extra features that were not part of the